geoscan/geoscan_forest/readme.rst

 Manual dependencies instalation:
 ++++++++++++++++++++++++++++++++

-- Lunch OSGeo4W Shell console with Aministator privileges
+- Launch OSGeo4W Shell console with Admin privileges
 - Make sure that default version of python is 3.x, if not use **py3_env** command
 - Install dependencies: